Jim Gibbons (Irish politician): Later political career

 Following his departure from cabinet, Gibbons became a vocal critic of Haughey's leadership of Fianna Fáil.
 After he lost his seat at the 1981 general election he openly called for a change of leadership within the party.

 Gibbons regained his seat at the February 1982 general election and voted against Haughey in the leadership challenge that was proposed by Charlie McCreevy.
-Leaving Leinster House after the vote he was attacked by a number of drunken Fianna Fáil supporters and forced to the ground.
+Leaving Leinster House after the vote he was attacked by a number of Fianna Fáil supporters and forced to the ground.
 A friend of his saw off the attackers.
 In the aftermath, new swivel doors were erected to prevent mobs pushing their way into the parliament building.
 The incident was recounted by Desmond O'Malley in the RTÉ documentary series Seven Ages (although O'Malley does not mention Gibbons by name), and was later also referred to in the 2005 RTÉ biographical series Haughey.

 A few weeks after this incident Gibbons suffered a heart attack and was unable to vote for Haughey later that year in a no-confidence motion at which point the government fell.
 He lost his seat at the November 1982 general election and effectively retired from politics.